Choose another writer in this calendar:

-In 1921 Gunnarsson moved from Copenhagen to Grantofte and in 1929 to Fredsholm.
+In 1921 Gunnarsson moved from Copenhagen to Grantofte and in 1929 to Fredsholm in Zealand.
 Between 1920 and 1940, Gunnarsson lectured throughout Scandinavian countries, and also in Germany, where his books sold well, and published several essays on culture and social problems.
 A selection of these writings was published as Det nordiske Rige (1927).
 Gunnarsson's great dream was the unification of the Nordic countries into one state; this pan-Scandinavian sentiment partly motivated his interest in historical subjects.
 When he met the Finnish writer Olavi Paavolainen in the Dichterhaus, founded by Nordische Gesellschaft, he said: "There is no other country in Europe than Germany that gives a traveler crossing the border such a feeling of tranquility."

 A prolific writer, Gunnarsson's works include over 40 novels, short stories, articles and translations.
 After his five-volume autobiographical suite, Kirken på Bjerget (1923-1928), about Uggi Greipsson's struggle to fulfill his destiny as an a writer, Gunnarsson started a long series of novels, planned as a narrative of Iceland's history.
 He choose sensational or stirring episodes from history, as in Jón Arason (1930), the dramatic story of the last Catholic bishop of Iceland, who was executed with his two sons in 1550.
 Other works include Edbrødre (1918, The Sworn Brothers), about the first two settlers in Iceland, Hvide-Krist (1934), about the arrival of Christianity to Iceland around the year 1000, and Graamand (1936), exploration of the incipient dissolution of the Icelandic Commonwealth during the 13th-century.